 • finishing off the enemy;

-• concealed carrying of bladed weapons if necessary;
+• concealed carrying of edged weapons if necessary;

 • killing a prisoner with "honor";

-Not only samurai, but also civilians carried short weapons.
+Short weapons were carried with them not only by samurai, but also by civilians.
 It was used by women and even children.
 According to samurai traditions, in order not to be captured by the enemy and not to lose honor, it was necessary to commit suicide - seppuku.
-There is a famous case in Japan where a family from Fushimi Castle committed suicide.
+In Japan, a case is known when the family of Fushimi Castle committed suicide.

-In the 21st century, the tanto dagger is a cultural treasure of the Japanese people.
-The state carefully controls the production and sale of these weapons.
-To obtain a manufacturing license you need to be a professional high level.
+In the 21st century, the tanto dagger is the cultural heritage of the Japanese people.
+The state carefully controls the manufacture and sale of these weapons.
+To obtain a manufacturing license, you need to be a high-level professional.

-There are three hundred such masters throughout Japan.
-Ancient finds are also subject to licensing.
-This is the only way they receive the status of cultural heritage.
-Many similar sword knives were made during World War II, but they must be disposed of.
+There are three hundred such masters in all of Japan.
+Also, ancient finds are subject to licensing.
+Only in this way they receive the status of cultural heritage.
+During the Second World War, many similar sword knives were made, but they must be disposed of.

-Japan's exotic weapons became popular, and cinema actively contributed to this.
-This is how a tanto-style knife, but made in America, appeared on the market.
-In terms of characteristics, it has little in common with the original Japanese sword.
+Japanese exotic weapons have become popular, the cinema has actively contributed to this.
+So a tanto-style knife appeared on the market, but American-made.
+According to the characteristics, it has little in common with the original Japanese sword.

-The quality of products depends directly on the manufacturer and price segment of the product.
+The quality of products depends directly on the manufacturer and the price segment of the goods.

-Why do you need a tanto knife? modern world?
-Collectors and ordinary hobbyists appreciate them for their aesthetic appearance.
-Such blades are most interesting as exhibits at exhibitions dedicated to Japanese weapons and the era of the samurai, which is why visitors crowd around the exhibition stands, admiring the elegance and lethality of the “weapon of last chance.”
+Why do you need a tanto knife in the modern world?
+Collectors and simple amateurs appreciate them for their aesthetic appearance.
+Such blades are most interesting as exhibits at exhibitions dedicated to Japanese weapons and the era of the samurai, so visitors crowd around the exhibition stands, admiring the elegance and lethality of the “weapons of last chance”.

 Video

-Many people know that the tanto is a Japanese knife, although the version that most people know is the so-called “American tanto”, that is, an American replica of a Japanese knife.
-A real Japanese tanto knife is distinguished by a rounded tip of the blade, while the Americans simplified their version of the Japanese knife by cutting the tip at 45 degrees.
+Many people know that a tanto is a Japanese knife, although the variant that most people know is the so-called "American tanto", that is, an American replica of a Japanese knife.
+A real Japanese tanto knife is characterized by a rounded blade tip, while the Americans simplified their version of the Japanese knife by cutting the tip at 45 degrees.

 1. Daito (long sword);